waterrmalann/bingo-generator/README.md

-# bingo-generator
+# Bingo Generator

 A silly numerical grid generator for playing Bingo.